blue-smoke-media/BSM/trello-board.md

 BRADEN

 \*\* NEW \*\*- IMPORTANT!!!!!
-        Add our Google Analytics, Search, and Tag Manager, tags into the head of the new site,p lease.
+Add our Google Analytics, Search, and Tag Manager, tags into the head of the new site,p lease. (march create new GA4 property)

-\*\* NEW \*\*- line 274 throughout document....@ 1/2" more room on the left hand side.
+\*\* NEW \*\*- line 274 throughout document....@ 1/2" more room on the left hand side. (check ruler)

-\*\*1st screen of index - indent the text of the second sentences to line up with the
-        beginning of each sentence, on the check-marks. ----- i added "tab" just to even it up to show you what I want it to look like.
+\*\*1st screen of index - indent the text of the second sentences to line up with the beginning of each sentence, on the check-marks. ----- i added "tab" just to even it up to show you what I want it to look like.
+--setup breakpoints to keep indented 'tabs' lined with bullet points

 \*\* NEW \*\*--On my 32" monitor, the 2nd row of price cards do not line up properly.
-1st row  is fine.
+1st row is fine. (??)

-NEW     \*\*PLEASE put a hover on the  AUDIT CTA-----use this color for the hover, please.  ----> #ee3e0e

-NEW      \*\*ADD SMOKE BACKGROUND to the Nav bar as opposed to the dark Blue.
-It is NOT a video, PLEASE.
- ----> The file is at:  images/BSM-LOGO/blue-smoke-background.jpg
+change text size of xl and xxl on drop navigation breaking fixed size when smaller screen (nav mobile/tablet)

 NEW \*\*Need to ADD the Flame logo with the Text Logo [to the absolute left] of the nav header.

-\*\*Make Nav “Sticky” for when the page is scrolled down using the “poster” of the smoke as the background.
+move nav to right of nav

-\*\*BreadCrumbs - add JS to function correctly
-******Here is the link for Google's requirements on breadcrumbs: https://developers.google.com/search/docs/appearance/structured-data/breadcrumb#guidelines
+\*\*BreadCrumbs - add JS to function correctly **\*\***Here is the link for Google's requirements on breadcrumbs: https://developers.google.com/search/docs/appearance/structured-data/breadcrumb#guidelines

 NEW \*\*How Can A Custom Website Design Help My Business?
-        The Green Diamond is here  ---->  /images/icon/green-diamond.png
-        When reduced to mobile, the image HAS TO BE ON TOP of the bullet points, please.
+The Green Diamond is here ----> /images/icon/green-diamond.png When reduced to mobile, the image HAS TO BE ON TOP of the bullet points, please.

         I have the image of the diamond where it should go, but it is NOT allowing me to resize, etc.